How to Use Insert Query in PostgreSQL

 (5, 'Srilanka', 3);

-In the above snippet we utilized the INSERT INTO query to insert four rows into the team_info table.
+In the above snippet, we utilized the INSERT INTO query to insert four rows into the team_info table.

 Step 2: Verify the Inserted Data Using Select Command